CommandPost/FCPCafe/docs/_includes/faq/audio-editing.md

-### Can I perform audio editing in Final Cut Pro or do I need a separate program?
+### Audio editing - do I need a separate App for it?

 Yes, you can do complex editing in Final Cut Pro.